 The procedure for on-site visits and additional verification review visits will require that the Commission member obtain approval from the Commission and obtain authorization from the SBA for reimbursable travel (due to budget considerations).
 The deadline for requesting on-site visits, which will include any additional verification review visits, will be seven days prior to the Commission meeting to review modeling organization submissions in order for the requests to be placed on the meeting agenda.

 Travel arrangements will be coordinated through SBA staff and in accordance with the SBA’s travel policy.
 Commission members are responsible for their own transportation arrangements to/from and during the on-site visits.
+Commission members shall dress in a manner that is appropriate and professional.

 The Commission member’s on-site visit shall take place at the same time as the Professional Team’s on-site or additional verification review; however, the Commission member’s presence shall not disrupt the activities and/or work of the Professional Team.
-This procedure will limit the Commission member(s) participation to that of an observer during the Professional Team activities and their review process.
+This procedure will limit Commission member(s) participation to that of an observer during the Professional Team activities and their review process.
 The Commission member may ask questions of the modeling organization in meetings separate from those of the Professional Team.
 Given time and resource constraints, all reasonable attempts will be made to schedule meetings between the modeling organization and Commission members, and the modeling organization should make its best effort to be available to answer the Commission member’s questions.

 If any notes are taken by a Commission member, the notes identified by the modeling organization as trade secret will be placed in a sealed envelope marked “Confidential” with the date, time, and Commission member’s signature across the seal.
 The notes will be kept by the modeling organization and returned to the Commission member during the closed meeting to discuss trade secrets.
 At the conclusion of the closed meeting, all notes will be returned to the modeling organization.